-An offer of appointment will be subject to a medical assessment by Occupational Health.
+An offer of appointment to a grade 8 post will be subject to a medical assessment by Occupational Health.
 An individual who accepts an offer of employment must complete a confidential medical questionnaire and forward it to the Occupational Health Nurse within 5 days of receipt.
 If further information is required the individual may be contacted by the OHN or a Medical Advisor and a personal appointment with the individual may be arranged.
 An unconditional contract of employment will not be issued until Human Resources receives confirmation that applicant is fit to undertake the duties of the post.